 Make sleep a priority to let your body heal and rejuvenate.
 A good approach is 7 to 8 hours.
 Also, allow yourself some wind-down time and a pre-bed routine to help get more consistent sleep every night.

 13. Focus on the Habit, Not the Result

 It’s easy to get caught up in trying to achieve a certain look or shed time off of your mile, but the more important focus is on the habit that will bring you closer to those fitness goals.

 Don’t look at the scale, the tape measurer, or the body fat percentage.
 Focus on the habits that will lead to those achievements.

 Don’t compare yourself to where others are; you’re right where you need to be.

 This may be hard depending on the weather you experience, but the more you can be outside exposed to fresh air and sunlight, the better.

 Being stuck in the gym doing cardio while staring at a wall won’t do much for your mental stimulation.

 Try to challenge your body more by getting outside.
 Hiking is great and also just running and walking.
-Give yourself more mental stimulation and a constantly changing environment.
+Give yourself more access to nature and a constantly changing environment.
 It also beats breathing in that recycled gym air.